isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 		<input type="radio" name="acc" id="acc15">
         <label for="acc15">Where can I browse a list of all “Skip the Line” titles?</label>
         <div class="acc-body">
   <p>It’s simple!
 Launch Libby.
-Tap on the “Library” tab at the bottom, then select “Explore”.
+Tap on the “Library” tab, then select “Explore”.
 Select
 “Skip the Line”.
 Check back often as the list changes frequently.</p>
   </div>
 </div>

 <div>
 		<input type="radio" name="acc" id="acc16">
-        <label for="acc16">I saw that a book I have already reserved has a “Skip the Line” copy.
+        <label for="acc16">A book I have already reserved has a “Skip the Line” copy.
 Can I still borrow a “Skip the Line” copy?</label>
         <div class="acc-body">
   <p>Yes, you can!
 A “Skip the Line” loan will not affect your reservation.</p>
   </div>